Mathematics

 Middle School

 Middle school math instruction focuses on ratios, proportions, algebra readiness, statistics, geometry, and the number system.
-Students engage in hands on activities in order to master fractions, ratios and rates, and use expressions and equations to develop statistical understanding.
-Students will learn to reason mathematically explain their thinking, and justify their answers.
+Students will engage in rigorous mathematical tasks to master fractions, ratios, rates, expressions, and equations.
+Students will learn to reason mathematically, explain their thinking, and justify their answers.

 High School

 High school mathematics instruction focuses on sequential experiences to lead students toward targeted post-secondary goals.
-A variety of elective courses allow students to pursue topics in their fields of interest.
-Students will learn to reason mathematically, explain their thinking, and justify their answers.
+A variety of rigorous elective courses allow students to explore advanced topics in mathematics.

 -